“Neurotoxin Therapies for the Dental Professionals” with Dr. Timothy Hess

 The course is recommended for dentists wishing to implement Botulinum Toxin-A aesthetic or therapeutic procedures into their practices.
 Dentists are encouraged to bring a staff member that assists in clinical procedures and will be involved with BTX-A treatments to attend lecture and hands-on participation.

-Participants should bring: loupes, proof of malpractice coverage, WA State dental license and 1 patient for administration of BTX-A.
+Doctors should bring loupes, proof of malpractice coverage, State dental license and 1 patient for administration of BTX-A.

-Course handouts and downloads as well as virtual meeting access are available the Washington AGD Learning Portal.
+Course handouts and downloads are available in the Washington AGD Learning Portal.

 - Log in at https://washingtonagd.org/my-account/